 \subsection{Related Work and Contributions of this Tutorial}

-Previous tutorials have typically focused on either FL~\cite{smith, israel} or AirComp~\cite{alphan, saeedmag}.
-In contrast, this tutorial presents a unified and integrated treatment of their combination, namely AirFL, and delivers it as a comprehensive and detailed lecture note.
-Unlike the general AirComp perspective, which typically remains agnostic to learning objectives and relies mainly on mean squared error (MSE) as the sole metric, this tutorial focuses on the communication-learning interface, calling for a fundamental rethinking of how to fully integrate learning-oriented objectives, metrics, and influencing factors.
-It covers theoretical foundations, performance analysis, signal processing techniques, system designs, practical challenges, and recent developments.
+{Previous tutorials and surveys have mainly followed two separate directions.
+Some focus on FL, emphasizing distributed optimization, privacy, data heterogeneity, and system-level learning architectures~\cite{smith, israel}.
+Others focus on AirComp, developing the communication-theoretic and signal-processing foundations of function computation over MACs~\cite{alphan, saeedmag}.
+These works provide important background, but they leave open the need for a unified AirFL treatment that connects AirComp mechanisms with FL convergence and design at the communication--learning interface.
+This gap calls for a fundamental rethinking of how learning-oriented objectives, metrics, and influencing factors should be integrated into wireless aggregation design.}

-While there are a few brief overview papers on AirFL~\cite{over1, over2}, as well as broader surveys on distributed learning over wireless networks that touch on AirFL~\cite{over3, over4}, their discussions remain at a high level and primarily focus on the local CSIT-based approach.
-However, this approach lacks the specialized processing capabilities found in more recent and advanced methods, which are thoroughly explored and clearly classified in this tutorial.
+{While there are a few brief overview and perspective papers on AirFL~\cite{over1, over2}, as well as broader surveys on distributed and federated learning over wireless networks~\cite{over3, over4, tao_feel6g}, their emphasis is mainly on mapping the field and discussing AirFL at a high level.
+In particular, the recent 6G-oriented survey in~\cite{tao_feel6g} positions AirFL within a broad federated-edge-learning landscape, together with discussions on task-oriented communication, resource management, synchronization, digital AirComp, RIS-assisted aggregation, UAV-assisted aggregation, and future 6G directions.
+These works are valuable for survey-level positioning, but they do not provide a unified mathematical and design-oriented treatment of AirFL schemes.}

-We begin by revisiting the principles of AirComp and its role in aggregation in FL.
-We then examine the fundamentals of FL, highlighting the standard learning process and its integration with wireless systems.
-Next, we delve into the first class of CSIT-aware schemes, analyzing both local and global approaches, along with their convergence behavior and optimization frameworks.
-This is followed by an in-depth discussion of the second class, namely blind schemes, including convergence guarantees under heavy-tailed interference and the antenna requirements for accurate learning.
-We conclude with the third class: weighted schemes, examined under both homogeneous and heterogeneous computational settings.
-To systematically compare these approaches and highlight their trade-offs, we introduce a common system model and analytical framework that enables consistent evaluation and meaningful insights across all classes.
+{The main distinction of this article is that it develops AirFL itself under a common system model and analytical framework.
+We introduce a taxonomy and present representative CSIT-aware, blind, and weighted AirFL schemes through aggregation models, aggregation-error decompositions, MSE expressions, convergence bounds, and the resulting design criteria.
+This structure gives a lecture-note-style view of how different AirFL mechanisms operate, what assumptions they require, how their performance tradeoffs arise, and where their complexity and deployment limitations appear.}